getml/getml.com/src/docs/feature_engineering/feature_engineering.md

 [roles][annotating-data-roles] of the corresponding columns.
 How to setup a data scheme is described in [data model][data-model].

-- Features are often of the type (illustrated in pseudo SQL-like syntax):
+Features are often of the type (illustrated in pseudo SQL-like syntax):
 ```sql
 COUNT the number of `transactions` within the last X `days`
 ```

-where `X` is some sort of fixed numerical value. getML's algorithms do identify appropriate values for `X` automatically and there is no need for you to provide them by hand.
+where $X$ is some sort of fixed numerical value. getML's algorithms do identify appropriate values for $X$ automatically and there is no need for you to provide them by hand.

 Features can also take the form of: